ccle/iclicker-moodle2-integrate/README.md

-This is the Moodle i>clicker integrate plugin which integrates Moodle with iClicker (http://www.iclicker.com/dnn/) The plugin allows students to register their clickers with the Moodle installation.
+This is the Moodle i>clicker integrate plugin for Moodle 2+ which integrates Moodle 2+ with iClicker (http://www.iclicker.com/dnn/)
+The plugin allows students to register their clickers with the Moodle 2+ installation.
 It provides an adminstrative interface for managing the registrations for Moodle admins.
 Instructors are provided with a reporting view which allows them to view a listing of the students in their courses which have and have not registered clickers.
 The plugin also provides integration with the i>clicker and i>grader